 Let’s be honest, grammar is not the most exciting topic for middle schoolers.
 I try to make grammar instruction fun during Valentine’s Day by having students correct Cupid’s social media updates.
 Students read the update, find the errors, correct them, and give reasons for the corrections.

 It’s amazing how much more engaged students can be in finding errors by simply adding a twist to the context.
 I use them in task card format for a class station or writing center, but you could also easily use one a day as a bell-ringer for the whole class on the days leading up to Valentine’s Day.
 Although I didn’t intend for these to be a competition, students usually want to be the first to find all the errors.
 I must say that, as an English teacher, it is quite satisfying to see students get so excited about punctuation!
-Check out this activity by clicking here.

 Help your students find a novel to read by sending them on an online date with a book.
 Scroll down to learn how this activity works.

 a.
 Students get a random book (you can preselect high interest ones) and create an online dating profile based on the book cover, the title, and the blurb on the back of the book or inside the jacket cover.
 The profile will include a physical description, words to describe the book, a brief plot “about me” summary section, an ideal reader description, and an area to describe who should “check the book out.”